 How to rid of inflammation in the body?
 First, you must understand the concept of inflammation.
 There are two types of inflammation: normal and abnormal.
-The first one is the body’s reaction to the impact such as burn, injury or cut.
-The second one, abnormal inflammation is a process which brings plenty of problems.
+The first is the body’s reaction to the impact, such as burn, injury, or cut.
+The second one, abnormal inflammation, is a process that brings plenty of problems.
 Who needs issues?
 Not me, and I guess not you.

-For better understanding let check out how these two types of inflammation occur.
+For better understanding, let’s check out how these two types of inflammation occur.

-Four signs show normal inflammation.
+Four signs show healthy inflammation.
 They are redness, heat, swelling, and pain.
-These symptoms show up together illustrating the process of inflammation.
+These symptoms show up together, illustrating the process of inflammation.

 Heat and redness occur when blood flows to the affected area.
 Swelling happens when small blood vessels let plasma seep into tissues.

-Pain results from the release of messenger compounds.
-The immune system reacts to injury and responds calling for support for the affected area.
+Pain does result from the release of messenger compounds.
+The immune system reacts to injury and responds, calling for support for the affected area.

-These four signs show that the body’s healing process started and it will work until the end.
+These four signs show that the body’s healing process started and will work until the end.
 Everything is fine here.
-We felt pain and swelling but after few days inflammation gone.
+We felt pain and swelling, but after a few days, the inflammation is gone.
 New cells take place.

-Normal inflammation takes place in an affected area.
+Healthy inflammation takes place in an affected area.
 It starts and ends in the same place.
-If we can not function adequately at the time of inflammation, it is a reality.
+If we can not function adequately at inflammation, it is a reality.
 The healing takes time.
 After recovery, we are back on track.

 Abnormal inflammation is the process without particular localizations.
-The normal inflammation occurs in one place.
+Healthy inflammation occurs in one place.
 Abnormal can reach all corners of the body.

 This type of inflammation is a dangerous one.
 Why?
-You know that the immune system is capable of dealing with all kinds of intruders.
-However, abnormal process triggers the immune system to release powerful cells which attack and kill intruders, but at the same time, they can turn against healthy cells.
-There are enzymes which can break walls of cells and digest the content inside.
+You know that the immune system can deal with all kinds of intruders.
+However, the abnormal process triggers the immune system to release powerful cells that attack and kill intruders, but at the same time, they can turn against healthy cells.
+Some enzymes can break the walls of cells and digest the content inside.
 Sounds scary?
-Yes, for me this scene prompts to throw all my sweets to garbage just right away.
+Yes, this scene prompts me to throw all my sweets to garbage just right away.

 Did you hear about autoimmune diseases?
 It seems that type I diabetes is one of them.
 It happens when the abnormal immune attack without the real cause goes after insulin-producing cells in the pancreas.

 Rheumatic fever is an autoimmune disease too.
-I remember being the child and getting swollen tonsils most of all time, especially on Holidays.
-A few decades ago doctors knew about the dangers of bacteria hidden in tonsils.
+I remember being a child and getting swollen tonsils most of all time, especially on Holidays.
+A few decades ago, doctors knew about the dangers of bacteria hidden in tonsils.
 This streptococcus could trigger the immune system to attack joints and heart valves.

 Rheumatoid arthritis and systemic lupus erythematosus are autoimmune diseases.